rmariano/Clean-code-in-Python/book/src/ch07/README.rst

-Clean Code in Python - Chapter 7: Using Generators
+Clean Code in Python - Chapter 7: Generators, Iterators, and Asynchronous Programming
 ==================================================

 Run the tests::